Dastan21/ADE-BFC-API/README.md

 # ADE BFC API

-API to search for IDs, of groups or classes, and schedules of the regional education authority of Besançon.
+API to search for groups and get schedules of the regional education authority of Besançon.

 ## Usage
 The API is available online at <a href="https://api.ade-bfc.ldgr.fr/" target="_blank">https://api.ade-bfc.ldgr.fr/</a>